kaeyscott/kaeyscott/README.md

 - 👋 Hi, I’m @kaeyscott
-- 👀 I’m interested in ...
-Data Analytics
+- 👀 I’m A ...
+Data Analyst
 - 🌱 I’m currently learning ...
-SQL and PowerBI
+Python and R
 - 💞️ I’m looking to collaborate on ...
-PowerBI
+Data Analysis
-- 📫 How to reach me ...
+- 📫 How to reach me ... dominionogunjinrin@gmail.com